This is a great resource for answers, help, & advice to aquarium and pond questions not found elsewhere; With regular posts & article updates.

 Silicone can also be used to form a seal where water pressure will push the glass panel against a surface that it would otherwise would not adhere well to (although once pressure is removed after initial filling, the silicone will likely not “seat” again in such an application where silicone does not properly bond).

-Not all silicone formulas are the same, as stated earlier, Dow Corning, American Sealants, and GE produce a RTV silicone that cures at an even and slow rate necessary for aquariums.
+Not all silicone formulas are the same, as stated earlier, Dow Corning, American Aquarium Sealants, and GE produce a RTV silicone that cures at an even and slow rate necessary for aquariums.
+It is also noteworthy that most silicones labeled as 100% RTV, are still not food grade.

 Why is this important?